-“If you’re using PilotPress to its full potential, there’s really no need to use another membership plugin,” said ONTRAPORT Campaign Director Sam Flegal.
+“If you’re using PilotPress to its full potential, there’s really no need to use another membership plugin,” said Ontraport Campaign Manager, Sam Flegal.
 “It’s robust — it can do everything.”

-Here are nine of the most powerful features of PilotPress that you may not know about:
+Here are nine of the most powerful PilotPress features that you may not know about:

 A core revenue-boosting strategy for many membership sites is to encourage members to upgrade to higher levels of access.
 The ability to show/hide content based on membership level is one way to ignite “fear of missing out” and up the likelihood of next-level purchases.

-With PilotPress, using “show-if” shortcode tags around blocks of content, you can customize which pages, content and navigation your members see or don’t see based on their membership level.
-For example, you could allow a member with bronze-level membership to see a teaser for what silver and gold levels get and incorporate a call-to-action button to subscribe for those levels.
+The “show-if” function on PilotPress allows you to utilize shortcode tags around blocks of content so you can customize which pages, content and navigation your members see or don’t see based on their membership level.
+For example, you could allow a member with bronze-level membership to see a teaser for what silver and gold levels get and incorporate a call-to-action button to subscribe to those levels.

-When non-members or members try to visit a page they don’t have access to, rather than simply directing them to an error or login page, you can specify a page to redirect them to.
+When site visitors try to visit a page they don’t have access to, rather than simply directing them to an error or login page, you can specify a page to redirect them to.

-That page can serve as your opportunity to suggest the visitors purchase access to the page they were trying to visit.
-You can do this on a per-page basis, meaning you can customize the redirect page based on which content the person tried to access.
+That page can then serve as your opportunity to suggest the visitors purchase access to the page they were trying to visit.
+You can do this on a per-page basis, meaning you can customize the redirect page based on which content the person is trying to access.

 You can simply use it for adding a “Welcome back, [First Name]!” message on your homepage, or you can use it for more complex information, such as showing the date and time of your next recurring phone call appointment on the member’s “appointments” page.